-Work with Los Altos employers and schools to create incentives for employees to live close to work.
+Work with Los Altos employers and schools to develop a plan to provide affordable housing or rent assistance for employees to live close to work.
 Develop plans to offer rent assistance.
-Ensure new low-income and multiuse development is high density housing located no more than a 10-minute walk or bikeride from transit stops.
+Ensure new low-income and multi-use development is high density housing located no more than a 10-minute walk or bike ride from transit stops.